 World Business Chicago Fellows help build Chicago’s manufacturing hub

-mHUB Chicago’s first manufacturing and innovation hub focused on business and product development, will celebrate the grand opening of its 63,000 square-foot facility at 965 West Chicago Avenue this week. mHUB began after World Business Chicago (WBC) convened an advisory council of manufacturing leaders to further Mayor Emanuel’s regional Plan for Economic Growth and Jobs.
+mHUB Chicago’s first manufacturing and innovation hub focused on business and product development, will celebrate the grand opening of its 63,000 square-foot facility at 965 West Chicago Avenue this week. mHUB began after World Business Chicago (WBC) convened an advisory council of manufacturing leaders to support the mayor’s regional Plan for Economic Growth and Jobs.
 The council was tasked with charting a course toward the next great era of Chicagoland manufacturing, and determined that an advanced manufacturing incubator would be a critical component to maintaining Chicago’s leadership in product innovation.